stickhandle/candy-11ty/src/site/blog/blog-posts.md

 }
 ```

 The individual data items are self-explanatory.
 Obviously, you will want to update this file with your own site and user values.
-The values from this file are used in the `HEAD` of the generated HTML documents to define metadata.
+The values from this file are used in the `HEAD` of the generated HTML documents to define metadata for seo and open graph.

 ### Level 2 Front Matter - blog.json